 Train regression models to predict data using supervised machine learning

 The Regression Learner app trains regression models to predict data.
 Using this app, you can explore your data, select features, specify validation schemes, train models, and assess results.
-You can perform automated training to search for the best regression model type, including linear regression models, regression trees, Gaussian process regression models, support vector machines, ensembles of regression trees, and neural network regression models.
+You can perform automated training to search for the best regression model type, including linear regression models, regression trees, Gaussian process regression models, support vector machines, kernel approximation models, ensembles of regression trees, and neural network regression models.

 Perform supervised machine learning by supplying a known set of observations of input data (predictors) and known responses.
 Use the observations to train a model that generates predicted responses for new input data.
 To use the model with new data, or to learn about programmatic regression, you can export the model to the workspace or generate MATLAB® code to recreate the trained model.

 Open the Regression Learner App

 MATLAB Toolstrip: On the Apps tab, under Machine Learning, click the app icon.

 - Train Regression Models in Regression Learner App

 - Select Data and Validation for Regression Problem

 - Export Regression Model to Predict New Data